March 722 (Formula B) car-by-car histories

 The constructors' production records are sometimes available, but for cars that went to the US, these records typically only give the name of the agent: Joe Grimaldi for early-1970s March and then Doug Shierson, Carl Haas for Lola, or Fred Opert for Brabham and Chevron.
 This will tell us how many cars went to the US, and will even tell us their chassis numbers, but will not tell us who had each car.
 The colours of the cars can be a useful clue, as amateur racers did not often change the colour in which the car was delivered.

-The next step is to add details of second hand cars using race reports that might give such clues.
+The next step is to add details of second-hand cars using race reports that might give such clues.
 For example, Canadian Motorsport Bulletin mentioned things such as Norm Joy driving the ex-Ken Huband car.
-These reports would also given information about cars' owners, so we can determine that Joe Grimaldi had a hire car which was used by several drivers during the season.
+These reports would also give information about cars' owners, so we can determine that Joe Grimaldi had a hire car which was used by several drivers during the season.
 Gossip columns in SCCA Regional magazines might mention that two drivers are sharing a car, one in Regionals and one in Nationals.
 Each of these pieces of information helps us refine our histories of each car, and may take us through several years of its life.

 Entry lists, which were published for the Pro events and for some of the major SCCA Nationals, such as the June Sprints at Road America, the Glen Nationals at Watkins Glen, the Rose Cup in Portland, and the Olympia Sprints at Laguna Seca, are another useful source of information as they give entry numbers, which we may not know from race reports, will typically give the model of the car - or at least what the owner was claiming it to be - but can also give colours, engine types, drivers' home towns, and entrants.
 Please contact Allen if you have any entry lists from relevant races.

 Classified advertisements are then a great source of information, as a driver who has driven a "March 732" all season may reveal in an end-of-season advert that it is actually a 1971 car with 1973 bodywork.
 Useful clues can emerge from this, such as the engine used, and the exact specification.
-On a few occasions, these advert might even mention a chassis number or a previous owner, but such nuggets are rare.
+On a few occasions, these adverts might even mention a chassis number or a previous owner, but such nuggets are rare.

 In the case of the March 722s, we have also had the generous help of the IMRRC, who have the SCCA's archive of driver registrations.
 These registrations include detail of what type of car each driver used in the previous season, and what he expected to drive in the coming season, and give an insight into the careers of drivers who were too far down the grid at SCCA National and Regional level to feature in results.